romalpani/romalpani/README.md

-- 👋 Hi, I’m @romalpani
+- 👋 Hi, I’m Rohan
-- 👀 I’m interested in designing meaningful experiences
+- 👀 I design meaningful AI experiences for developers
-- 🌱 I’m currently learning and growing through the challenges of designing for developer tools
+- 🌱 I’m currently learning and growing through the challenges of designing for developer tools (Visual Studio)
 - 📫 You can reach me at romalpan@microsoft.com

 <!---